UCF Faculty Recruitment Program

 - becoming the desired university of choice for academic partners (meaning spouse, significant other, or domestic partner), and

-The targeted opportunity program is used for three types of initiatives.
-In all three types, we know the candidate’s name and it is targeted, therefore it does not represent a traditional faculty search.
-Additionally, if the faculty are in any current/open searches at UCF (i.e., they are in the applicant pool for an existing search), they cannot be considered for any TOP position.
+Additionally, if the faculty are in any current/open searches at UCF (i.e., they are in the applicant pool for an existing search), they cannot be considered.

 - The process outlined here should be used regardless of funding source (Academic Affairs (AA), college, department, school, center, or institute).

-- The Targeted Opportunity Program will be managed by Faculty Excellence.
+- The UCF Faculty Recruitment Program is managed by Faculty Excellence.

-- If the selected candidates for any TOP AA supported hires leave UCF, then the line and funding return to AA for redistribution.
+- If the selected candidate for any hire selected through this program or its initiatives leaves UCF, then the line and funding return to AA for redistribution.

 - Because funding is limited, it is important that departments not confirm an offer of these positions until a written notification indicating final approval for hire is received from Faculty Excellence.